phan/phan/internal/Issue-Types-Caught-by-Phan.md

 # RedefineError

-This category of issue come up when more than one thing of whatever type have the same name and namespace.
+This category of issue comes up when more than one thing of whatever type have the same name and namespace.

 ## PhanIncompatibleCompositionMethod